 Distribution of Membership

 Most members of IEK are resident in Kenya but IEK has members outside Kenya.
-The membership is drawn from practising engineers in the local/and central government departments, parastatals, private industry, consultants, contractors, educators, designers, manufacturers and other persons interested in engineering.
+The membership is drawn from practising engineers in the local/and central government departments, parastatals, private industry, consultants, contractors, educators, designers, manufacturers and other professionals interested in engineering.
 The IEK is organised into the following units:

-- Council of IEK (Capital Branch) based in Nairobi
+- Capital Branch based in Nairobi

 - Coast Branch based in Mombasa